When section 7C applies

 Most founders fund the structure with a loan rather than a donation, to avoid donations tax up front.
 Section 7C is the anti-avoidance rule that closes that door: if you lend money to your trust (or to a company your trust controls) and charge no interest, or interest below the official rate, the interest you gave up is treated as a fresh donation every year.

-This section applies in respect of any loan, advance or credit that— (a) a natural person; or (b) at the instance of a natural person, a company in relation to which that person is a connected person …, directly or indirectly provides to— (i) a trust in relation to which [that person/company or a connected person] is a connected person; or (ii) a company if at least 20 per cent of— (aa) the equity shares … ; or (bb) the voting rights … are held … by a trust referred to in paragraph (i) …
+7C Loan, advance or credit granted to trust by connected person (1) This section applies in respect of any loan, advance or credit that — (a) a natural person; or (b) at the instance of a natural person, a company in relation to which that person is a connected person in terms of paragraph (d)(iv) of the definition of connected person, directly or indirectly provides to — (i) a trust in relation to which [that person or company, or a connected person of theirs,] is a connected person; or (ii) a company if at least 20 per cent of — (aa) the equity shares in that company are held, directly or indirectly; or (bb) the voting rights in that company can be exercised, by a trust referred to in paragraph (i) …

 Note paragraph (ii): a loan to a company is caught too, wherever at least 20% of its equity shares or voting rights are held by the connected trust.
 Routing money into Newco instead of straight into the trust therefore does not, by itself, escape section 7C — the substance is the same and the subsection reaches it directly.